ouspg/SoftwareHardwareSec/1.Fuzzing_technology/README.md

 In this exercise you will learn:

 - Basic usage of cargo-fuzz tool to fuzz Rust libraries (known as crates)
-- Fuzzing with American Fuzzy Lop (AFL)
+- Fuzzing with AFL++ (American Fuzzy Lop plus plus)
-- Working with AddressSanitizer, a memory error detection tool, and
+- Working with AddressSanitizer (a memory error detection tool) and Valgrind (a debugging tool often used alongside fuzzers)
-- Valgrind, a debugging tool (can detect memory errors as well).
-This tool is often used alongside other fuzzers.
 - Making your own fuzzer in Jupyter Notebook and fuzzing it

 ---